-This is why I’m participating to the “Try it You’ll Like it” Blogathon hosted by Movie Silently and Sister Celluloids.
+This is why I’m participating in the “Try it You’ll Like it” Blogathon hosted by Movie Silently and Sister Celluloids.
 This will be the chance for me to convince those who are not too much into classic films to watch one of them.
 For the occasion, I’ve decided to go with Chaplin’s Modern Times.
-Yes, a black and white, SILENT FILM! 😀 It wasn’t a difficult decision, because this is really one of the films that introduced me to the classics and I think it’s a film everybody can enjoy, kids like adults.
+Yes, a black and white, SILENT FILM! 😀 It wasn’t a difficult decision because this is really one of the films that introduced me to classics and I think it’s a film everybody can enjoy, kids like adults.

-But the films is also truffled with a great quantity of small moments that can be last 2 seconds, but that makes us laugh all the times.
+But the film is also truffled with a great number of small moments that can last 2 seconds, but that makes us laugh all the time.
 Just the way Chaplin walks would be one of them.
-One of my favourite one is when he splashes the boss with oil and then, one the ambulances and a policeman.
+One of my favourites is when he splashes the boss with oil and then, does the same to one the ambulance drivers and to a policeman.
 I also like the part where he’s in jail and puts salt on his meal, but cocaine has been put in the salt shaker.
-His reaction worth a million.
+His reaction worths a million.
 As it is a silent film, these are all visual gags, and it makes us understand why the visual potential of a film is very important.

-Of course Chaplin ends his film in a brilliant way, but he does the same to start it.
+Of course, Chaplin ends his film in a brilliant way, but he does the same to start it.
 The first image we see is a group of sheep and then, a group of people coming out of a subway station.
 They all wear similar clothes.
-This image kind of tells us that we are now in a society where everybody is alike and everybody follows everyboy, just like sheep do.
+This image kind of tells us that we are now in a society where everybody is alike and everybody follows everybody, just like sheep do.
 Charlot is the “different” one and, because of that, he creates a chaos around him.
 However, he’s the hero, he’s the one we want to see on the screen, he’s the one we like.

 Modern Times is just too much fun and it’s a CLASSIC.
 There will be many other things to say about it, but I let you discover the rest by yourself.
 I think it’s a movie that is impossible not to like.
-It is brilliant, but remains a great entertainment.
+It is brilliant but remains a great entertainment.
 That’s why I think it can be a great introduction to classics.
 It’s with films like these that you convince people to watch classic films.
 Even if it’s considered to be the best film of all times, don’t show Citizen Kane to someone you want to convince to watch classic films… Modern Times is a better start, believe me!
-And then, when they are “into” the classics, you can peacefully show them Citizen Kane. 😉
+And then, when they are “into” classics, you can peacefully show them Citizen Kane. 😉